bitovi/academy/src/technology-consulting/6-communication-methods.md

 - **Leave channels instead of muting them:** Reduce distractions by leaving channels that aren’t relevant to you.
 - **Bookmark important messages or threads:** If something is important but you don’t need to act on it right away, save or bookmark the message for quick access later.

+### Profiles

+Your Slack profile helps others quickly understand who you are, what you do, and how to contact you.
+Keeping your profile up-to-date is a small but effective way to improve communication and collaboration.

+- **Use a clear and professional profile picture:** A clear headshot or other professional image helps others recognize you, especially when working with new team members or clients.
+- **Add your full name, title, pronouns, and name pronunciation:** This helps everyone address you correctly and creates a more inclusive environment.
+- **Set your preferred hours and time zone:** This is especially important for distributed teams, so others know when to expect responses from you.
+- **Include your role and expertise:** Use the “Role Description” field to briefly describe your role and areas of expertise for external people.

 ### Chat etiquette and best practices

 Maintaining a professional and respectful tone in your messages can prevent misunderstandings.